When we evaluate ourselves as leaders and as people, I think we spend too much time focusing on the extraordinary days in our lives.

 And make no mistake: our lives are filled with extraordinary days.
 I’ve found that extraordinary days can be positive.
 For instance, when you achieve something you’ve worked hard for, are recognized for your hard work, or reach a personal or professional milestone.

-Of course, extraordinary days can also be negative: when you fail at something as an individual or as an organization; when you don’t get that something you thought you had earned, or when you hurt someone that you care about.
+Of course, extraordinary days can also be negative: when you fail at something as an individual or as an organization, when you don’t get something you thought you had earned, or when you hurt someone that you care about.

 However, in life and leadership, I think it’s wise to remember that the extraordinary days in our lives are always outnumbered by the “every days”, and it is in those every days that I think the nature and frequency of our extraordinary days are determined.

-I believe that it is in those every days that our true character and the character of our teams are demonstrated, and I believe it is in the every days that long term success is fostered or stifled.
+I believe that it is in those every days that our true character and the character of our teams are demonstrated, and I believe it is on the every days that long-term success is fostered or stifled.

 I once heard Seth Godin, author of Linchpin: Are You Indispensible?
 (A book everyone I have ever hired has been given and instructed to read before their first day) say that, “You should never trust anyone who gives you a list of tips”.